 - Excess bleeding during surgery;

-- Surgery performed on wrong body part;
+- Surgery performed on the wrong body part;

-- Wrong surgery performed on patient; or
+- Bad surgery performed on a patient; or

 - That the hospital or doctor owed a duty of care to the patient;